 Survival Skills – How to start a fire

-Fires are important because they give you warmth, light, the ability to cook, and peace of mind.
 Fire Making is one of the oldest skills known to man, it’s importance can never be underestimated.

-- Giving you a way to boil untreated water.
+- The ability to boil untreated water.

 Primitive methods of Starting a Fire: